 Overall, you can review the Battery section under the Settings menu to find which apps are eating up the most battery and force them to stop.
 Some will restart automatically, but not all.

-By limiting battery draining applications when they are not in use or even abandoning those that always seem to kick off on their own could keep the iPhone sufficiently cool and prevent the need for continuous restarts.
+By limiting battery draining applications when they are not in use or even abandoning those that always seem to kick off on their own could keep your iPhone sufficiently cool and prevent the need for continuous restarts.
 We have great documentation about saving battery life on your iPhone should you need any help.

 7. Reset Settings